 It is important for teachers to know what they can and cannot do under fair dealing.
 Teachers must know and respect the limits in the Fair Dealing Guidelines.

 If you have questions about whether an intended use of a copyright-protected work falls within the Fair Dealing Guidelines, connect with your principal.
-Likewise, if permission to use copyright-protected materials is required, contact your principal to complete the necessary permission request – before the materials are copied or communicated.
+Likewise, if permission to use copyright-protected materials is required, contact me to complete the necessary permission request – before the materials are copied or communicated.